tomkimpson/RelativisticDynamics.jl/docs/src/index.md

 ## Installation

 RelativisticDynamics.jl is registered in the Julia Registry.
-Open Julia's package manager from the REPL with `]` and `add` the github repository to install RelativisticDynamics.jl and all dependencies
+To install RelativisticDynamics.jl and its associated dependencies just:
 ```julia
 (@v1.7) pkg> add RelativisticDynamics
 ```